 If the specified service generates the Subject’s key pair, that the key generation process securely and uniquely binds that process to the certificate generation and maintains at all times the secrecy of the private key, until it is accepted by the Subject.

+AL3_CM_CRN#085 Hardware Inventory Control

+Prior to issuance, if a credential, or the means to produce credentials, is held on a hardware device, the hardware device shall be kept physically secure and the inventory tracked. {source [5415] KI.10.2.2.1#08}

 AL3_CM_CRN#090 Nature of Subject

 Record the nature of the Subject of the credential (which must correspond to the manner of identity proofing performed), i.e., private person, a named person acting on behalf of a corporation or other legal entity, corporation or legal entity, or corporate machine entity, in a manner that can be unequivocally associated with the credential and the identity that it asserts.